-On being notified of a suspected personal data breach, the Headteacher will notify the DPO.
+On being notified of a suspected personal data breach, School Business Manager will notify the DPO.
 Collectively they will take immediate steps to establish whether a personal data breach has in fact occurred.
-If so they will take steps to:
+If so, they will take steps to:-

-- Where possible, contain the data breach;; - As far as possible, recover, rectify or delete the data that has been lost, damaged or disclosed;; - · Assess and record the breach in the School's data breach register;; - Notify the ICO;; - · Notify data subjects affected by the breach;; - Notify other appropriate parties to the breach;; - Take steps to prevent future breaches.
+- Where possible, contain the data breach; - As far as possible, recover, rectify or delete the data that has been lost, damaged or disclosed; - Assess and record the breach in the School's data breach register; - Notify the ICO where required; - Notify data subjects affected by the breach if required; - Notify other appropriate parties to the breach; and - Take steps to prevent future breaches.